-In the third of our Wills and Estates 101 series we speak with Rigby Cooke Lawyers Wills and Estates practice lead, Rachael Grabovic, to answer questions around Superannuation death benefits.
+In the third of our Wills and Estates 101 series we speak with Rigby Cooke Lawyers Wills, Trusts and Estates practice lead, Rachael Grabovic, to answer questions around Superannuation death benefits.

 Firstly, what is a superannuation death benefit?